What is Infrared (IR) Spectroscopy?

 Instrumentation of Infrared (IR) Spectroscopy

-The main parts of IR spectrometer are as follows:
+The main parts of the IR spectrometer are as follows:

 - Radiation source